drpeters83/UTA-MCC-VIRT-CYBER-PT-03-2021-U-C/Homework/13-Github-Fundamentals/Unsolved/README.md

     - Copy and paste these into new documents on your local machine.

-- **Bash scripts** from the Linux System Administration Unit.

-    - Gather all of your system configuration scripts you created during the Linux weeks.

 - Network diagrams from the Cloud Security and Networking Units.